HOURS: To avoid being locked in the cemetery, note Gate Closing Times

 - Please read our Photography Guidelines for additional information and requirements, including a few highlights below:

 - Monuments should not be climbed, leaned against, or otherwise touched, as they can and do topple, and are more than 100 years old.

-- Groups of photographers or photography classes are asked to call in advance and to check-in the day of the visit.
+- Groups of photographers or photography classes are required to submit a request in advance, involve a signed agreement, fee, and one month’s notice to set up an appointment time.
 These visitation numbers are tracked for grant-writing purposes.

 The use of extensive equipment and lights, as well as the use of human models, costumes and props, and/or financial gain from the resulting still or motion pictures constitute a commercial shoot.
-Please see below for further guidelines: